wolframklaeger/obsidian-calendar-links/README.md

 ![obsidian-calendar-links](cover.png)

 # obsidian-calendar-links
-obsidian-calendar-links is a vault (folder) for the **note-taking app Obsidian (Obsidian.md)**, including all required plugins, settings, and templates.
+obsidian-calendar-links is a vault (data folder) for the **note-taking app Obsidian (Obsidian.md)**, including all required plugins, settings, and templates - as documented in my [blogpost: To-Do List Calendar Links in Obsidian](https://generateclicks.net/to-do-list-calendar-links/)

-Create a note for **each day, week, month, quarter, year**, that is automatically linked within your entire calendar.
+For **each day, week, month, quarter, year**, a *calendar-note* can be created, that is automatically linked within your entire calendar.

-Each such calendar-note includes a **to-do-list**, divided into
+Each such calendar-note includes a **to-do list**, divided into sections

 - due (today, this week, ... year)
 - scheduled (...)